ashra-f/CIS376_Assignment02/README.md

 ## Usage

-You can connect to the API using Postman or Insomnia on http://localhost:8080, or on your newly specified host port.
+You can connect to the API using Postman or Insomnia on http://localhost:8080, or on your newly specified host port `<host-port>`.

 ### API Endpoints